Chocolate Guinness Cake With Irish Cream Frosting

 - Melt butter in medium saucepan over medium heat

-- Remove from heat and whisk in the Guinness and the cocoa powder until smooth then whisk in the sugar, milk and eggs
+- Remove from heat and whisk in the Guinness and the cocoa powder until smooth then whisk in the sugar, milk, eggs and vanilla

 - In the same pot whisk in the flour, baking soda and salt